 Corinne and her team also used Scotland’s mountains as their training ground, climbing several smaller hills, as well as one overnight climb, to help them prepare for Kilimanjaro’s high summit.

-Her successes began when she survived the septicaemia even though there was only a 5% chance, and she has continued to succeed at every turn: she summitted Ben Nevis is 2015, did the London Triathalon in 2017 and summitted Ben Lomond earlier this year.
-Now, she can add Mount Kilimanjaro to her list of accomplishments.
+Her successes began when she survived the septicaemia even though there was only a 5% chance, and she has continued to succeed at every turn as a quadruple amputee.
+Corrinne Hutton summitted for Ben Nevis in 2015, did the London Triathlon in 2017 and summitted for Ben Lomond earlier this year.
+Now, she can add her ability to conquer Kilimanjaro to her list of accomplishments.

 The trek to the summit was an incredibly difficult one, and Corinne had to deal with blisters on her legs from the very first day.
 The blisters and swelling were due to the continued chaffing of her prosthetics against her legs, and every morning she had to get up, put them back on, and continue the long trek.

 Anyone else would have said that it was too difficult; anyone else might have given up.
-Corinne pushed through the pain and discomfort and made it to the top.
+Corinne pushed through the pain and discomfort and did the seemingly impossible as a quadruple amputee: made it to the top to conquer Kilimanjaro.
 She has proven to the world that ‘mind over matter’ really does work, and that we can accomplish anything if we set our minds to it.

 Many of her family and friends tried to talk her out of climbing Kilimanjaro, however, she had her heart and mind set on it.
 They worried for her health, especially since she had most of one lung removed in 2017, but her doctors assured her that with the proper training, she wouldn’t have any more trouble with the altitude than the average person.